 For many people, the garage is the best (or only) place for a home pool table.
-Unless you only have a single car garage, there’s plenty of room for a table.
-You can even leave enough room to share the garage with a car when you’re not playing.
+Unless you’ve only got a single-car garage, there’s usually room for a table, and you can often leave enough space to keep a car inside when you’re not playing.

 Key Considerations